codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 * **Simple scalability and maintenance**
   Environments are equally simple to scale and maintain as they are to create.
 Whether expanding infrastructure or adapting to evolving project requirements, scaling is as simple as adding more Environments, or adding more clusters or namespaces to existing Environments.
   For flexibility, Codefresh allows you to also add Environments without deploying any applications to them.

+Create Environments by defining settings (see [Create Environments](#create-environments)), and explore how Codefresh pulls in all the information into an intuitive dashboard (see [Environments dashboard](#environments-dashboard)).

+Learn how to [work with Environments](#working-with-gitops-environments), and [work with Argo CD applications](#working-with-applications-in-gitops-environments) within Environments.

+Products add another dimension to the experiences by bridging applications and Environments.
+Read about it in [GitOps Products]({{site.baseurl}}/docs/dashboards/gitops-products/).

 ## Create Environments